Which Contraceptive Pill Is Right for Me?

 What if I am not sure which type I want?

 That is exactly what the phone consultation is for.
-Your clinician will recommend the most suitable option.
+Your clinician will work through your medical history, your preferences, and your lifestyle to recommend the most suitable option.
+You do not need to decide before your appointment.

 Does the pill affect fertility?

-No. When you stop taking any type of contraceptive pill, your natural fertility returns quickly.
+No. When you stop taking any type of contraceptive pill, your natural fertility returns quickly, usually within days.
+There is no evidence that taking the pill for any length of time affects your ability to get pregnant.

 Does the pill cause weight gain?

-Current evidence does not show a clear link between the contraceptive pill and significant weight gain.
+Current evidence does not show a clear link between the contraceptive pill and significant weight gain, though some people do report changes.

 Can I switch if my pill does not suit me?